-We believe that Christian formation is a life long process.
+We believe that Christian formation is a lifelong process.
 The foundation is laid beginning with Sunday School.
 The St. James Church School gathers on Sunday at 9:30 AM.
 We have a dedicated group of teachers who love our young people ages 3 to 16.
-Our caring teachers use crafts, games, songs and plays to bring the teachings of the Bible to life, and to develop a relationship with God through Jesus Christ.
+Our caring teachers use crafts, games, songs, and plays to bring the teachings of the Bible to life, and to develop a relationship with God through Jesus Christ.
 We expand on our understanding by going on pilgrimages to other churches and watching movies and shows that are faith related.